 Tulum has long been a haven for digital nomads and remote workers, and Sanara Tulum is hands-down the best beach hotel for a productive stay.
 Each of the 19 rooms, whether on the beach or nestled in the jungle at the back of the property, has been designed to encourage a sense of calm and clarity, with polished concrete floors, reclaimed wood, locally made crafts, and comfortable beds that encourage a good night’s sleep.
 Super-fast Wi-Fi throughout the property enables business travelers to work from their room or on a daybed overlooking the ocean.

 It’s all too easy to maintain a balanced lifestyle at Sanara, with a world-class on-site yoga studio, and a spa with a focus on healing treatments (the Immune Fortifier combines a detox bath with Reiki).
-At award-winning on-site restaurant The Real Coconut, the menu is nourishing and delicious.
+At award-winning on-site restaurant the Real Coconut, the menu is nourishing and delicious.
 (Yes, it really is possible to leave Mexico without that uncomfortable taco bloat.)
 Every item is gluten, grain, dairy and refined sugar-free, and it all tastes so good you wouldn’t notice if they didn’t tell you.
 Order the coconut-flour quesadillas, coconut ceviche, or the super-green bowl.

 Best Hideaway: Mukan

 Yes, it’s possible to experience Tulum like it was 20 years ago — just with a little added luxury.
-Take a 45-minute private boat ride (or drive 90 minutes down a dirt road) into the UNESCO protected Sian Ka’an biosphere to Mukan, the only luxury resort inside the reserve.
+Take a 45-minute private boat ride (or drive 90 minutes down a dirt road) into the UNESCO protected Sian Ka’an biosphere to Mukan, a luxury resort inside the reserve.
 A stay here is the definition of getting away from it all; there are only a handful of other accommodation options nearby, and no restaurants or shops.
-Mukan’s ten bungalows are not ostentatious, but they’re certainly luxurious for the jungle: each has a heavenly soft bed draped with a mosquito net, air-conditioning, a deep-soaking bathtub, hot shower, mini-bar, and a flat-screen television with cable.
+Mukan’s nine bungalows are not ostentatious, but they’re certainly luxurious for the jungle: each has a heavenly soft bed draped with a mosquito net, air-conditioning, a deep-soaking bathtub, hot shower, mini-bar, and a flat-screen television with cable.

 Make the most of staying inside the reserve with a small-group snorkeling tour to see dolphins, turtles, and other wildlife, or cycle the dirt road through the jungle to soak up the serenity.
 At the on-site restaurant where you’ll enjoy all your meals, the menu is simple but sophisticated, featuring fresh, homey Mexican meals like tacos, salads, and fresh whole fish.
 The on-site spa menu is limited to massage.